comharris/readme/docs/README.md

 # Basic info and biography

-You can read about what I do on [LinkedIn](https://www.linkedin.com/in/iantien/), and what I'm up to currently at [@iantien](https://twitter.com/iantien) on Twitter.
+You can read about what I do professionally on [LinkedIn](https://www.linkedin.com/in/iantien/), and what I'm talking about on [Twitter](https://twitter.com/iantien).

 # How I think and behave

-You can read my opinion about how [I think and behave](how_i_think).
-While I'm laying out my own impression about myself, I'm not able to be objective, so if you have feedback to share, I'd be appreciative.
+Here is my opinion about how [I think and behave](how_i_think).
+That said, I am learning constantly, and with new information and ideas, my own ideas change, so what you read here will probably drift over time.
+It's at least how I used to think.

 # Mindsets

 This section details the [mindsets](mindsets) I use as tools to frame the world and get things done in different contexts.
-In his book "Creativity, Inc." John Lasster lists out mindsets he uses at Pixar--as frameworks to "try on" in different situations.
+In his book "Creativity, Inc." John Lasseter lists out mindsets he uses at Pixar--as frameworks to "try on" in different situations.
 Mindsets aren't intended to be consistent, they are tools to use when the right situation arrises.

-# CEO and Friends Dinners
+# "CEO and Friends" Dinners

 Occassionally I'll co-host [CEO Dinners](ceo_dinners) for fellow CEOs and other friends, typically in San Francisco.
 I document the logistics here so that invitees can know what to expect--and can read up on me in advance if they're interested.